 In addition to Graduate Teaching Assistantships, there are several types of Graduate Research Assistantship available through the Graduate School, for entering PhD students only.
 The Department must compete for these every year, and will automatically select the best qualified applicants to put forward as candidates.
-Successful candidates will serve as
+Successful candidates will serve as research assistants to faculty members for two years, and then will have a Departmental Teaching Assistantship for the remainder of their eligibility period.

-- research assistants to faculty members for two years, and then will have a Departmental Teaching Assistantship for the remainder of their eligibility period. - 9.2 Graduate Teaching Assistants and Graduate Research Assistants must apply for renewal of their assistantships every year.
+9.2 Graduate Teaching Assistants and Graduate Research Assistants must apply for renewal of their assistantships every year.
 You must fill out and turn in a renewal application by January 2.
-The application requests information pertinent to your progress toward completion of your degree, as well as information about other academic achievements, such as publications or awards you have received.
+This application is available on the Department website and/or from the office staff.
+It requests information pertinent to your progress toward completion of your degree, as well as information about other academic achievements, such as publications or awards you have received.
 In addition, the Department will take into account your overall graduate GPA, grades for the preceding academic year, teaching evaluations for the preceding academic year, and any observation reports or other evaluations from your faculty teaching mentors for that period.
 Please request observation reports and/or other evaluations from all your teaching mentors-that is, faculty members you are assisting, or faculty members assigned to mentor you when you are teaching courses on your own-and check with the office staff or the Graduate Coordinator to make sure they are in your file by January 2.
-The Department will not award you a Graduate Teaching Assistantship unless, in the judgment of the faculty, you are making, and will continue to make, reasonable progress toward completion of your degree requirements.
-While there is a presumption that you will be considered favorably if you are currently on an assistantship, you are making reasonable progress toward completion of your degree requirements, and you have not yet been awarded funding for the maximum period the Department normally allows, the awarding of assistantships each year is a competition.
-This competition, which includes both continuing and prospective students applying for assistantships, is judged by the Student Affairs Committee, which then presents the results to the whole Department in a faculty meeting for ratification. - 9.3 If you hold a Graduate Teaching Assistantship and you are placed on academic probation, you are subject to losing your assistantship as soon as the probation goes into effect.
-You will have ten working days following notification of the termination of your assistantship in which to appeal to the Graduate Faculty of the Department to retain the assistantship.
-The Department gives no assurance that it will restore an assistantship terminated under this policy if and when you satisfy the conditions for removing the probation.